 - Have regular hearing tests if you work around loud noises, swim often, or go to concerts on a regular basis.

 - Avoid prolonged exposure to loud noises and music.

-- Seek help for ear infections, as they may cause permanent damage to the ear if left untreated.
+- Seek help for ear infections.
+They may cause permanent damage to the ear if they’re left untreated.